-Calladahn was once a peaceful, pastoral country of farmers, the source of much of the livestock and crops consumed by the people of Ga’leah.
-It’s fertile land, gently rolling foothills, and vast fields were perfect farmland and pasture.
+Calladahn was once a peaceful, pastoral country of farmers, the source of much of the livestock and crops consumed by the people of Ga’leah

 The tribes of Calladahn, however, existed almost completely independently of one another for many generations until the Great Famine of 684 AH.

-With the widespread death of such plant and later animal life, many feared starvation.
+With the widespread death of much plant and later animal life, many feared starvation.
 It was not until the Thrinian family built a vast temple to the Green Man that any hope was found.
-The famine ended soon after the temple was completed and the people of Calladahn began religious pilgrimages to the temple in appreciation and worship or the god and his blessing.
+The famine ended soon after the temple was completed and the people of Calladahn began religious pilgrimages to the temple in appreciation and worship of the God and his blessing.
 Calladahn soon found its calling as the center of agriculture for all of Ga'leah.

 Francis Thrinian, the partiarch of the Thrinian family continued his family's efforts to bring peace and prosperity to the kingdom of Calladahn and made it his life's mission to unite the people under a single banner.
 Calladahn was the only ancient kingdom in Ga'leah to come together peacefully and without battle or bloodshed.
-Soon after the Green Man's blessing on the newly formed kingdom was seen in the great harvest of 721 AH, the most bountiful harvest the kingdom of Calladahn has ever seen.
+Soon after the Green Man's blessing on the newly formed kingdom, there was seen in the great harvest of 721 AH, the most bountiful harvest the in the history of kingdom of Calladahn.

 Dokyth Fever proved to be a terrible burden to the kingdom of Calladahn just as it was for much of Ga'leah.
 Francis Thrinian was made lame and his family was forever altered as his wife went mad and four of his six children died.
 In the face of the disease's aftermath, Francis abdicated the throne to his children and chose instead to live the life of a priest to the Green Man.

 Despite the plagues which wracked the kingdom, the Thrinian family persisted, as did their citizens.
 Hundreds of years passed without any remarkable events occurring, and Ga'leah's most peaceful kingdom slowly began to thrive, with rich farmlands and fine livestock.
-It wasn't until the mid seventeenth century that anything new began to stir up that was written down.
+It wasn't until the mid nineteenth century that anything of note occured.